smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Chain-Gang All-Stars** by Nana Kwame Adjei-Brenyah, read 44 times
 - **To Shape a Dragon's Breath** by Moniquill Blackgoose, read 36 times
 - **She Who Became the Sun** by Shelley Parker-Chan, read 28 times
-- TIE: **The Space Between Worlds** by Micaiah Johnson and **A Master of Djinn** by P. Djèlí Clark, each read 18 times
+- **The Teller of Small Fortunes** by Julie Leong, read 21 times

-**TOTAL**: 1304 books read, with 590 unique titles.
+**TOTAL**: 1304 books read, with 564 unique titles.
 613 books were claimed to qualify for hard mode.
-385 books were used only once for this square.
+359 books were used only once for this square.
 Skipped 47 times.
 Substituted 2 times.

 #### Most Read Authors